blaireninglinzhang/smartcarChallenge/README.md

 This project uses:

-[Mocha](https://github.com/mochajs/mocha) as a testing framework and [Chai](https://github.com/chaijs/chai) as an assertion library

-This project uses Chai's `expect` library to test against the api calls
+[Mocha](https://github.com/mochajs/mocha) as a testing framework and [Chai](https://github.com/chaijs/chai) as an assertion library.
+Chai's `expect` library is used to test against the api calls

 To run tests using Mocha: